 At the end of his driving career, he focused all his efforts on his second passion: aviation.

-Thierry founded Boutsen Aviation in 1997 with his wife Daniela, a business dedicated to the complete management of aircraft sales and acquisitions.
+Thierry founded Boutsen Aviation in 1997, a business dedicated to the complete management of aircraft sales and acquisitions.

 The company has sold over 400 aircraft to date, making it one of the leading European companies in the business aviation industry.
 However, his passion for motorsport never faded and he remained in touch with his own team, Boutsen Ginion Racing.